BONUS: An Excerpt from Chapter Ten

 “What kind of information?”

 “It’s mostly centered on physics and biology, DNA, GMO’s, nuclear reactors– there’s so much coming in.
 And look at this,” Michael said, pointing to a photonic readout at the top of the first page.
-“She’s opened up a virtual seventh dimension when it comes to information processing.
+“She’s opened up a virtual seventh dimension for information processing.
 It’s like she’s looking to understand something that can’t be understood using logic or rationalization.”

-Jon glanced at one more page, and then he handed the papers back to Michael.
+Jon glanced at one more page and handed the papers back to Michael.

 “I told her not to transmit.
 As for receiving and processing information, the sky’s the limit.
 Besides, I think I know what she’s looking for.”